victorteokw/scaffold-kit-io/docs/instruction-api.md

 ---
-id: data-types
+id: instruction-api
-title: Data types
+title: Instruction API
 ---

 This is a link to [another document.](doc3.md)